nachiketdhamankar/ml-assignments/README.md

 The solutions of each of the assignments are submodules which are private (which means if you click on them, you'll get a 404)

-If you'd like to take a look at the code, shoot me a mail at `nachiket.git at gmail dot com`
+If you'd like to take a look at the code, shoot me a mail at `nachiket dot git at gmail dot com`